learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 tool in figuring out how to get those tests passing.
 Code testing can feel like an abstract concept at first, but it's worth starting to learn how they work.
-When you're having difficulty passing a test, being able to read and understand the test output &mdash; and the tests themselves &mdash; can be an invaluable skill.
+When you're having difficulty passing a test, being able to read and understand the test output — and the tests themselves — can be an invaluable skill.

 ## Getting Started